Go Back Email Link

 Chocolate Raspberry Mousse Cake

 This chocolate raspberry mousse cake has the perfect balance of tart and sweet!
-Its moist chocolate cake layers are filled with fluffy chocolate mousse, tart raspberry jam, and is studded with fresh raspberries.
+Its moist chocolate cake layers are filled with fluffy chocolate mousse, tart raspberry jam, and fresh raspberries.

 Prep Time30 minutes